Theft

 Felony of the Third-Degree Theft

-This offense happens if the value of the property/items/services stolen is $20,000 or more but less than $100,000.
+This offense happens if the value of the stolen property/items/services is $20,000 or more but less than $100,000.
 Livestock is included.

 Felony of the Second-Degree Theft

-The punishment for this is 2 to 20 years of imprisonment and a fine that cannot exceed over $10,000.
+The punishment for this is 2 to 20 years of imprisonment and a fine that cannot exceed $10,000.

 Felony of the First-Degree Theft